vrymel/docker-elixir-phoenix/README.md

 # Docker Elixir Phoenix

-This repository is a `Dockerfile` definition for creating a base Elixir image with Phoenix pre-installed.
+This repository is a Dockerfile definition for creating a base Elixir image with `Phoenix`, `hex`, and `rebar` pre-installed.

 `Node` is pre-installed as well.

-#### Notes

-`hex` and `rebar` are not pre-installed, so you need to do a mix install for both.

-Example `RUN` command for installing _hex_ and _rebar_:

-    RUN mix local.hex --force

-    RUN mix local.rebar --force

 #### Installing project dependencies